Introduction and Purpose

 komponist53

 Borrowing modern research of others, then trying to make it look like an “ancient” book recorded these things long ago is a technique used by certain novelists like Philip K. Dick.
 “Cryptoscatology” is a style of writing not too unlike historical fiction that bases the story on known facts and urban legends and injects a conspiracy theory that’s half way plausible.
 I see the BoM in a similar light.
 For instance, everyone in J. Smith’s time knew something about the presence of ancient Indians in the area, but their basic ignorance of specifics fueled wild speculation, including the idea that the American Indians were of the lost tribe of Israel.
 And prior to Smith’s interest in such things, there were a number of popular books in circulation promoting the idea that ancient Israelites once flourished in North America.
-The basic difference between these pre BoM writings and the BoM is… Read more »
+The basic difference between these pre BoM writings and the BoM is the attempt to make the BoM appear like an ancient relic as it invokes King James verbiage.
+I could go on.
+Let me pick apart one item here, the Adena culture, as I see no obvious BoM “match.”
+First of all, I beg to differ with your description of mound builders being “highly sophisticated.”
+There is ample proof that many of these people practiced human sacrifice and cannibalism.
+With the Adena folk, their sphere of influence didn’t rise to the level of “civilization” as you infer.
+Furthermore, the clay tablets you refer contain no cuneiform inscriptions suggesting anything that looks… Read more »

 komponist53